kdgregory/log4j-aws-appenders/docs/build.md

 All projects are built with [Apache Maven](http://maven.apache.org/).
 The build commands differ depending on project:

-* library: `mvn clean install` from the project root.
+* library: `mvn clean install` from the project root directory.
-* examples: `mvn clean package` from a specific example root.
+* examples: `mvn clean package` from the root directory of a specific example (you can also run from the root of the examples directory, to build all examples).
 * integration tests: `mvn clean test` from the integration test root directory.
 Note that the full suite of integration tests takes over half an hour to run.

-## Interface Stability

-Classes in top-level appender packages (eg, `com.kdgregory.log4j.aws`) are expected to remain backwards compatible; their interfaces are defined by the logging framework.
-Classes in the supporting library modules (shared and facade) are expected to remain backwards compatible within a major release, but may change between major release (and may be extended within a major release version).

-Any other classes, particularly those under packages named `internal`, may change arbitrarily and should not be relied upon by user code.
-This caveat also applies to all test classes and packages.

 ## Source Control